jzedwards/vassal-hex-n-counters-template/help-guide-v12.md

 The game will open with basic counters setup and the map on the screen.
 Vassal will ask if you want to open a log file.
 The Turn record may also open as a separate window.
-Read the rules and any scenario walkthrough (available at https://www.simpubs.org)
+Read the rules and any scenario walkthrough (available at [simpubs])

 ## Toolbar